salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 - To overwrite the remote changes, rerun this command with the --ignore-conflicts flag.

-- Retrieve the changes with --ignore-conflicts if you want to overwrite the local changes
+- To overwrite the local changes, run the "sf retrieve metadata" command with the --ignore-conflicts flag.